ShiZhan/fs-crawler/README.rst

 3. use "compile" or "package".

 4. use loaders in "bin" to execute, "trigram" for \*\NIX and "trigram.cmd" for Windows.

+5. use "translator" to translate various resources to semantic models, the models can then be imported into trigram.

 NOTE: